 MBTA has transformed its occupational health and safety programs as part of Accountable Executive initiatives and state legislation requiring MBTA to comply with Federal OSHA standards.
 As MBTA implements SMS, occupational health and safety programs will also be implemented using SMS processes and procedures documented in this Plan.
-MBTA developed an Occupational Health & Safety (OHS) Plan that is located on the MBTA Intranet and accessible to all employees.
-MBTA describes workplace safety programs, such as Hazardous
+MBTA developed an Occupational Health & Safety (OHS) Plan and is located on the MBTA Intranet.
+MBTA describes workplace safety programs, such as Hazardous Communication/Materials, in the OHS Plan.
+The Massachusetts Department of Labor Standards provides oversight to workplace safety programs and the OHS Plan.